Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Where can Crown Thistle Collies be found in North America and Internationally?

-A: Crown Thistle Collies have been sold throughout the United States, Canada and overseas!
-Our buyers travel great distances for their treasured new family member - a special puppy from Crown Thistle Collies!
+A: Crown Thistle Collies have been sold throughout the United States, Canada and overseas.
+Our buyers travel great distances for their treasured new family member - a special Collie puppy from Crown Thistle Collies at Quaker Farm!

 Q: Why won't you ship your puppies?